Life Goes On (The Kinks song)

-"Life Goes On" is a song by the British rock band The Kinks.
+"Life Goes On" is a song by the British rock band the Kinks.
 Appearing on their album Sleepwalker, it was written by the band's main songwriter, Ray Davies.

 Background

-At a concert, Ray Davies described the song as being about "a man who tries to commit suicide and fails," jokingly calling it "a nice, happy sort of song."
+At a concert, Ray Davies described the song as being about "a man who tries to commit suicide and fails", jokingly calling it "a nice, happy sort of song".

 The Kinks' guitarist, Dave Davies, said of the song's guitar solo, "Ideally, if I'm emotionally stimulated, I feel like I can play anything.
 With 'Life Goes On', we sat down and Ray just started playing it.
 It was the song that was really important: the emotion it created, the hollowness of it, but the fullness, as well.
 Those kinds of things really get me going.
 It just came out, because it was still that period where you could go into a studio and make a decent recording in a couple of days; you didn't have to spend three weeks just trying to get a sound on a drum computer.
 You could actually go in and do a song and the solos at the same time.
 I play off Ray's vocals, the way he expresses himself.
 Although I love guitar, it's still only an instrument that should help the song.
 That's my musical role, in a way."

 Release

-"Life Goes On" was released as the ninth and final track on The Kinks' 1977 album Sleepwalker.
-Following the album release, the song was released as the B-side to the American version of Sleepwalker's second single, "Juke Box Music", in May of that year (in the U.K. and Germany, the song "Sleepless Night" was used instead.)
+"Life Goes On" was released as the ninth and final track on the Kinks' 1977 album Sleepwalker.
+Following the album release, the song was released as the B-side to the American version of Sleepwalker's second single, "Juke Box Music", in May of that year (in the UK and Germany, the song "Sleepless Night" was used instead).
 The single failed to chart.
 The song has since appeared on the box set The Arista Years.